SaierLaboratory/TCDBtools/manuals/getOrthologs.md

     -z  maximum number of targets to find with blastp|diamond|lastal|mmseqs minimum of 50.
 Defaults to 1/7th of the sequences in the target file

-    -x  number of CPUs to use, default: 4 (max: 4)
+    -x  number of CPUs to use, default: 4 (max: all available CPUs)